 The path forward: data fabric

 The good news about data fabrics is that they don’t require you to rip and replace your previous investments.
-A knowledge graph is the key ingredient to transforming existing data infrastructure into a data fabric.
-But what is a knowledge graph?
-And how does graph succeed where relational has failed?
+They just stitch together what you already have, enhancing connected apps with enriched data from each source system.
+They key ingredient to transforming existing data infrastructure into a data fabric?
+A knowledge graph.

 In the next installment of this series, we’ll dive into this core technology that makes data fabric possible: graph.
-Sign up using the form below to be notified when this post is available!
+Learn how graph compares to relational, the benefits of graph, and why and when you should opt to use graph.

 Follow the Data Fabric 101 series: